 An ERPO is a legal tool to remove firearms from people who are deemed to be at high risk of committing violence.
 In most of the states that have these policies, law enforcement or family members may petition a court to temporarily suspend an individual’s right to possess or purchase a firearm.
 The petitioner must submit evidence that the person is a danger to themselves or others.

 After an order is filed, the recipient usually receives a notice and a hearing, at which a judge will determine the length of the gun prohibition.
 Most states allow courts to issue orders as long as a year.
 Others, including Illinois and Vermont, set the timeline at a tighter six months.

 In extreme cases in which an individual presents a clear and immediate danger, courts may grant ex parte orders, which are administered immediately, without notice to the recipient.
 Ex parte orders tend to be shorter — they’re designed as an emergency measure to stop the threat of imminent violence.

 How many states have ERPOs?
 When did they become popular?

-Seventeen states and Washington, D.C., have some sort of ERPO law on the books.
-At least 14 more states are considering them.
+Nineteen states and Washington, D.C., have some sort of ERPO law on the books.
+Several other states are considering them.